Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

 The format of a network is always one of the following.
-The network formats are summarized in Table~\ref{tab:format}. \begin{itemize} \item In \textbf{undirected networks} (U), \marginnote{\texttt{sym}} edges are undirected.
+The network formats are summarized in Table~\ref{tab:format}. \begin{itemize} \item In \textbf{undirected networks} (U), \marginpar{\texttt{sym}} edges are undirected.
 That is, there is no difference between the edge from $u$ to $v$ and the edge from $v$ to $u$; both are the edge $\{u,v\}$.
-An example of an undirected network is the social network of Facebook (\href{http://konect.uni-koblenz.de/networks/facebook-wosn-wall}{\textsf{Ow}}), in which there is no difference between the statements ``A is a friend of B'' and ``B is a friend of A.'' \item In a \textbf{directed network} (D), \marginnote{\texttt{asym}} the links are directed.
+An example of an undirected network is the social network of Facebook (\href{http://konect.cc/networks/facebook-wosn-wall/}{\textsf{Ow}}), in which there is no difference between the statements ``A is a friend of B'' and ``B is a friend of A.'' \item In a \textbf{directed network} (D), \marginpar{\texttt{asym}} the links are directed.
 That is, there is a difference between the edge $(u,v)$ and the edge $(u,v)$.
 Directed networks are sometimes also called \emph{digraphs} (for \emph{directed graphs}), and their edges \emph{arcs}.
-An example of a directed social network is the follower network of Twitter (\href{http://konect.uni-koblenz.de/networks/twitter_mpi}{\textsf{TF}}), in which the fact that user A follows user B does not imply that user B follows user A. \item \textbf{Bipartite networks} (B) \marginnote{\texttt{bip}} include two types of nodes, and all edges connect one node type with the other.
-An example of a bipartite network is a rating graph, consisting of the node types \emph{user} and \emph{movie}, and each rating connects a user and a movie (\href{http://konect.uni-koblenz.de/networks/movielens-10m_rating}{\textsf{M3}}).
-Bipartite networks are always undirected in KONECT. \end{itemize}
+An example of a directed social network is the follower network of Twitter (\href{http://konect.cc/networks/twitter_mpi/}{\textsf{TF}}), in which the fact that user A follows user B does not imply that user B follows user A. \item \textbf{Bipartite networks} (B) \marginpar{\texttt{bip}} include two types of nodes, and all edges connect one node type with the other.
+An example of a bipartite network is a rating graph, consisting of the node types \emph{user} and \emph{movie}, and each rating connects a user and a movie (\href{http://konect.cc/networks/movielens-10m_rating/}{\textsf{M3}}).
+Bipartite networks are always undirected in KONECT.
+Datasets that can be represented as hypergraphs can also be represented without loss as bipartite networks, explaining why KONECT does not have a \emph{hypergraph} format, and also why bipartite networks are common. \end{itemize}